-The nominating and governance committee uses a variety of methods for identifying and evaluating director nominees.
-In its evaluation of director candidates, the nominating and governance committee will consider the current size and composition of the board of directors and the needs of the board of directors and the respective committees of the board of directors.
-Some of the qualifications that the nominating and governance committee considers include, without limitation, issues of character, integrity, judgment, diversity of experience, independence, area of expertise, corporate experience, length of service, potential conflicts of interest and other commitments.
+Our nominating and governance committee uses a variety of methods for identifying and evaluating director nominees.
+In its evaluation of director candidates, our nominating and governance committee will consider the current size and composition of our board of directors and the needs of our board and its committees.
+Some of the qualifications that our nominating and governance committee considers include, without limitation, issues of character, integrity, judgment, diversity of experience, independence, area of expertise, corporate experience, length of service, potential conflicts of interest and other commitments.
 Nominees must also have the ability to offer advice and guidance to our Chief Executive Officer based on past experience in positions with a high degree of responsibility and be leaders in the companies or institutions with which they are affiliated.
 Director candidates must have sufficient time available in the judgment of the nominating and governance committee to perform all board of director and committee responsibilities.
-Members of the board of directors are expected to prepare for, attend, and participate in all board of director and applicable committee meetings.
-Other than the foregoing, there are no stated minimum criteria for director nominees, although the nominating and governance committee may also consider such other factors as it may deem, from time to time, are in our and our stockholders' best interests.
-The nominating and governance committee will also seek appropriate input from the Chief Executive Officer from time to time in assessing the needs of the board of directors for relevant background, experience, diversity and skills of its members.
+Members of our board of directors are expected to prepare for, attend, and participate in all board and applicable committee meetings.
+Other than the foregoing, there are no stated minimum criteria for director nominees, although our nominating and governance committee may also consider such other factors as it may deem, from time to time, are in our and our stockholders' best interests.
+Our nominating and governance committee will also seek appropriate input from our Chief Executive Officer from time to time in assessing the needs of our board of directors for relevant background, experience, diversity and skills of its members.

-Although the board of directors does not maintain a specific policy with respect to board diversity, the board of directors believes that the board should be a diverse body, and the nominating and governance committee considers a broad range of backgrounds and experiences.
-In making determinations regarding nominations of directors, the nominating and governance committee may consider the benefits of diverse viewpoints.
-The nominating and governance committee also considers these and other factors as it oversees the annual board of director and committee evaluations.
+Although our board of directors does not maintain a specific policy with respect to board diversity, our board of directors believes that the board should be a diverse body, and our nominating and governance committee considers a broad range of backgrounds and experiences.
+In making determinations regarding nominations of directors, our nominating and governance committee may consider the benefits of diverse viewpoints.
+Our nominating and governance committee also considers these and other factors as it oversees the annual board of director and committee evaluations.